 Issue/Risk Management Procedure

-The Microsoft Program Manager will work with the Honeywell Program Manager to identify issues and risks, and develop mutually agreeable risk mitigation plans for high priority, high impact risks.
-The maintenance of the Program Issues List and Risk Management Plan will be the responsibility of the Microsoft Program Manager.
+The Microsoft Project Manager will work with the Customer Program Manager to identify issues and risks, and develop mutually agreeable risk mitigation plans for high priority, high impact risks.
+The maintenance of the Program Issues List and Risk Management Plan will be the responsibility of the Microsoft Project Manager.
 Issues and Program risks are routinely discussed and reviewed during status meetings and tracked on the Program Team site.
 We use the following general procedure to manage active issues and risks during the Program.

 Figure 2: Our proven Issue and Risk Management Process assures potential Program risks are identified and resolved.